 One day as I was talking to a colleague, he mentioned that I might have come to the position for a situation like this.
 God had a plan and He would provide.
 The situation wasn’t about me at all, but rather about the individual.
 I needed to be strong and courageous.

 This is stated four times in the first chapter alone and is stated over and over again throughout the book of Joshua.
+God was asking Joshua and commanding Joshua to be strong and courageous and do the work that had been given to him.
 This makes me think that Joshua might have been fearful or worried about his ability to lead or do the job he had been asked to do.

 He had been given the job of taking the Israelites into the Promised Land.
 Joshua was asked to finish the job that Moses had started but because of his choices, he wasn’t allowed to cross over.